top of page

 • During the Match the robots cannot be physically modified.

-• The Match will be played on a smooth, continuous, white, flat, square surface of 1 m2 (inner surface) which must be delimited by a black line.
-The centre of the square shall be marked by a red dot of 1 cm diameter.
+• The Match will be played on a smooth, continuous, white, flat, square surface with an inner playing area of 1.00 m × 1.00 m (39.3701 in × 39.3701 in), delimited by a black line.
+The centre of the square shall be marked by a red dot 1 cm (0.3937 in) in diameter.

 • All robots start from outside the marked square.